Other people suck.

 A few things quickly became clear.
 This woman had lived in poverty.
 This woman had escaped an abusive relationship.
 This woman had struggled with chronic illness.
 What’s more, she had very little support from friends and family.
 Yet here she was, taking a writing class to improve her talents and opportunities.

 Suddenly I had a whole new perspective.
 Suddenly it didn’t matter so much that she hadn’t liked my work.
-After putting myself in her shoes for a few minutes, I was humbled and I realized my petty ego didn’t matter nearly as much as the things she had dealt with.
+After putting myself in her shoes for a moment, I was humbled and I realized my petty ego didn’t matter nearly as much as the things she had dealt with.

 So yeah, other people do suck.
 They suck because they don’t like my writing.
 Meryl Streep sucks because she’s a Hollywood elitist.
 Trump sucks because he doesn’t care about anything except his own power and prestige (I keep hoping – really, really hoping – I’m wrong about this).